podemos-info/census/API.md

 * When there is an error creating the order, server response will be `:unprocessable_entity` (HTTP 422) and a JSON with the errors.

 ### Totals
-:round_pushpin: Returns total amount for processed orders for a campaign.
-Also allows to filter for a person orders.
+:round_pushpin: Returns total amount for processed orders for a campaign and/or a person.
+Also they can be filtered by a span of time.
 ```
 GET api/v1/payments/orders
 ```

 Parameter             | Data type | Description
 ----------------------|-----------|------------------------
-`campaign_code`       |  string   | Unique identifier for the campaign
-`person_id`           |  integer  | Optional.
+`campaign_code`       |  string   | Optional.
+Unique identifier for the campaign `person_id`           |  integer  | Optional.
 Person identifier at Census
+`from_date`           |  datetime | Optional.
+Include orders created after this date (use ISO datetime format) `until_date`          |  datetime | Optional.
+Include orders created before this date (use ISO datetime format)

 #### Return value
-* Server response will be `:ok` (HTTP 201) with a JSON with the `amount` key.
+* Server response will be `:ok` (HTTP 200) with a JSON with the `amount` key.
+* Person or campaign filter should be used, server response will be `:unprocessable_entity` (HTTP 422) otherwise.

 ### Payment methods retrieval
 :round_pushpin: Retrieves all the payment methods for a person.